 Here is a shortlist of ESTP career matches:

 This career may come across as the logical first choice for ESTP personalities, considering that they are sometimes referred to as the ‘Entrepreneur’ personality type.
-These enthusiastic people may be the most action-driven personalities in the MBTI personality spectrum.
-They are prone to taking risks and may jump in where other MBTI types may fear to tread.
+These enthusiastic people may be the most action-driven type in the personalities spectrum.
+They are prone to taking risks and may jump in where other personality ypes may fear to tread.
 This feature is crucially necessary for becoming an entrepreneur and starting their own business.
 Running a business may be profitable, but it also a very inconsistent career path that may bring many challenges along the way.

 As a personality type that enjoys being in the heart of the action and tackling difficult challenges, the ESTP person may be a successful entrepreneur able to build their business on solid ground, successfully avoiding possible obstacles.